45 Tips That Will Help You Live to 100—and Love It!

 Find out which osteoporosis risk factors you can control.

 If you’ve been advised to have hip surgery but put it off because you don’t relish the long recovery, you might reconsider.
 In Sweden, almost 132,000 patients who had a total hip replacement had a higher chance of being alive 10 years later.
 The researchers couldn’t pinpoint the reasons but believe many factors are at play, noting that a hip replacement typically improves mobility and lessens pain.

 Brush up on the latest health news from around the world.

 Book a flu shot—every year

-Over 83,000 people in North America died in 2019 from catching the flu, and about 912,000 were hospitalized due to flu complications such as pneumonia.
-Even if you recover, you can have lasting scar tissue in your airways, making it harder for your lungs to oxygenate your tissues.
+In a typical year, there are around 3,500 flu-related deaths and 12,000 flu-related hospitalizations across the country.
+Even if you recover from the flu, you can have lasting scar tissue in your airways, making it harder for your lungs to oxygenate your tissues.